3 Days to Kill: Plot

 Vivi recruits him to find and kill the Wolf, in exchange for an experimental drug that could extend his life significantly.
 Renner reluctantly accepts, to get more time with his family.
-Vivi tells him the way to trap the Wolf is by getting the Albino, in turn by getting his accountant, in turn by kidnapping the gang's limousine driver.
+Vivi tells him the way to trap the Wolf is by getting the Albino, in turn by getting his accountant, and in turn by kidnapping the gang's limousine driver.
 All the while Renner is fighting the hallucinogenic effect of the medicine, which occurs whenever his heart rate goes too high, and which he can only control by consuming alcohol.
 He must also deal with Zooey's school problems, including her habit of lying so she can sneak out partying.
-He manages to keep her out of trouble, and slowly reestablishes a father relationship with her, which impresses his wife.
+He manages to keep her out of trouble and slowly reestablishes a father/daughter relationship with her, which impresses his wife.

-He tracks the Wolf and the Albino into the subway, but they gain the upper hand when he is disabled by the hallucinations.
+He tracks the Wolf and the Albino into the subway.
+However, they gain the upper hand when he is disabled by the hallucinations.
 The Albino attempts to kill him by pushing him in front of an oncoming train, but Renner manages to push the Albino on the track instead.
-The Wolf escapes, then contacts a business partner who can help him to flee the country.
+The Wolf escapes and contacts a business partner who can help him to flee the country.

-The family is invited to a party thrown by Zooey's boyfriend's father, who happens to be the Wolf's business partner.
+The family is invited to a party thrown by Zooey's boyfriend's father who happens to be the Wolf's business partner.
 Renner manages to protect Christine and Zooey, kill all the Wolf's men, and trap the Wolf in an elevator before breaking the cables, causing the cabin to free-fall to the ground.
-The Wolf survives, severely injured, but Renner is again disabled and, also feeling guilty for all the damage his work has done to his family, he's suddenly unable to pull the trigger, and drops his gun where the Wolf can get it.
+The Wolf survives, severely injured, but Renner is again disabled and, also feeling guilty for all the damage his work has done to his family, he is suddenly unable to pull the trigger, and drops his gun where the Wolf can get it.
 Vivi intervenes and kicks the gun back to Renner, telling him to finish the job and kill the Wolf, but he decides not to, because "I promised my wife I'd quit."
 Vivi then kills the Wolf.

-At last retired, Renner survives to Christmas, which he is spending at a beach house with Zooey and Christine.
-He discovers a small, red wrapped gift package, which contains another vial of the cancer medicine.
+At last retired, Renner survives to Christmas, which he spends at a beach house with Zooey and Christine.
+He discovers a small, red-wrapped gift package containing another vial of the cancer medicine.
 Vivi is seen on a hill behind the house smiling as Renner opens the package.